antonlukyanov/dotfiles/README.md

 # My dotfiles

-Dotfiles are located in `dotfiles` folder, installation process is done by `install` script in the root folder of the repository. `scripts` folder contain platform specific installation logic and some additional utilities.
+Dotfiles are located in `dotfiles` folder, installation process is done by `install-dotfiles` script in the root folder of the repository. `scripts` folder contain platform-specific installation logic and some additional utilities.

 ## Installation